Original acoustic music with a

 Performing songwriter Wayne Hamilton offers his audiences original acoustic music and songs from his roots in classic folk, Blues, R&B, musical theatre and Pop.
 Wayne has a little something for everyone who enjoys music, regardless of your favorite genre or age group.
 His act has been proven in numerous venue types with a wide variety of listeners.
 Once you hear him, you’ll want to do it again.

 But you don’t have to wait for a live performance to enjoy Wayne’s music.
-There is plenty of online music for you to hear, download and keep for your personal listening pleasure, at absolutely no charge.
+On this site, there is plenty of online music for you to hear, download and keep for your personal listening pleasure, at absolutely no charge.
 That’s right!
-Just click the “Music” link on the menu above and you’ll find almost fifty downloadable songs in five different collections that Wayne has released since 1999, for free.
+Just click the “Music” link on the menu above and you’ll find forty-nine downloadable songs in five different collections that Wayne has released since 1999, for free.

 And that’s not all!
 There’s even MORE free music available from Wayne’s work with Doug Millaway, his performance partner in their duo: TWO TONE.
 The duo released a five-song collection in 2015 (Smallest Sign), and another ten songs in early 2021 (Back At The Ocean Again).
 Those 15 songs are available to you FREE with the click of your mouse!